A survey on the skew energy of oriented graphs: Some basic properties and integral formulas

 \section{Some basic properties and integral formulas}

 In this section, we first state some basic properties of the skew energy of oriented graphs, which can be directly derived from definition together with elementary knowledge of linear algebra.
-Then we state the integral formulas for the skew energy in terms of the skew-characteristic polynomial, which play a key role in determining the extremal oriented graphs for skew energy in given graph classes.
+Then we state the integral formulas for the skew energy in terms of the skew characteristic polynomial, which play a key role in determining the extremal oriented graphs for skew energy in some given graph classes.

 It is known that for any undirected graph with $m$ edges, there are $2^m$ different orientations.
-The following theorem tells us that there exist some operations on orientations that keep the skew energy unchanged. \begin{thm}\cite{ABC} Let $G^\sigma$ be an oriented graph of $G$, and let $G^{\sigma'}$ be the oriented graph obtained from $G^\sigma$ by reversing the orientations of all the arcs incident with a particular vertex of $G^\sigma$.
-Then $G^\sigma$ and $G^{\sigma'}$ have the same spectra and hence $\mathcal{E}_S(G^\sigma)=\mathcal{E}_S(G^{\sigma'})$. \end{thm}
+It is natural to consider whether there exist some operations on orientations that keep the skew energy unchanged.
+Adiga, Balakrishnan and So \cite{ABC} found that if one reverses the orientations of all the arcs incident with a particular vertex of $G^\sigma$, then the resultant oriented graph has the same spectrum with $G^\sigma$, and thus the same skew energy.